 Interdisciplinary (courses are taken in multiple departments and schools across the University)

 30 credit hours

 This program is open to enrollment at any time during the school year.
-Interested individuals are encouraged to look at the How to Apply information or to contact the program director, Dr. Tianlong Yu (firstname.lastname@example.org) or graduate recruiter, Angie White (email@example.com).
+Interested individuals are encouraged to look at the How to Apply information on our website (www.siue.edu/lcs) or to contact the program director, Dr. Tianlong Yu (firstname.lastname@example.org) or graduate recruiter, Angie White (email@example.com).

 The requirements for admission to the graduate program in Learning, Culture and Society are a bachelor’s and a GPA of 3.0 or above during the last two years of undergraduate work.